mohitpai/journey-optimizer.en/help/using/offers/batch-delivery.md

     >[!NOTE]
     >
     >A batch job runs off of the profile snapshot that occurs once a day.
 Batch decisioning caps the frequency and always loads profiles from the most recent snapshot.
+Please expect to wait up to 24 hours after you create a segment before you try the batch decisioning API.

 * **A decision** in Adobe Journey Optimizer.
 [Learn how to create a decision](offer-activities/create-offer-activities.md)